 Native Grass Seed Trial

-Our Regional Landcare Facilitator has established a native grass seed trial site in partnership with Red Hill Cherry Farm and Native Seeds Pty Ltd. The trial is using two native grasses in combination to improve groundcover, especially in the winter months when tractor tyres can chew up the grasses and cause problems.
-Native grasses are also clumping plants and will provide better soil stability and can help reduce these problems.
+The trial is using two native grasses in combination to improve groundcover, especially in the winter months when tractor tyres can chew up the annual pasture grasses and weeds and cause problems.
+Native grasses, being clumping plants will provide better soil stability and can help reduce these problems.

 To find out more about the role and work of the Regional Landcare Facilitator, contact Karen Thomas on 8781 7945, 0427 780 170 or email@example.com.